Bekyilma/Bekyilma/README.md

 I'm a researcher at the [Luxembourg Institute of Science and Technology](https://www.list.lu/), AI enthusiast, passionate about applied Machine Learning research.

-* ✒ 🔎	 The theme of my research is Human-Centered Artificial Intelligence particularly focusing on Personalisation in Cyber-Physical-Social System (CPSS).
+* 🔎	 The theme of my research is Human-Centered AI particularly focusing on Personalisation in Cyber-Physical-Social System (CPSS).

-* ✒ 🛠	 I am currently working on <b>Deep Reinforcement Learning for Personalized adaptation in Cobotics.</b>
+* 🛠	 I am currently working on <b>Deep Reinforcement Learning for Personalized adaptation in Cobotics.</b>

 * I would love to collaborate on [MSARG](https://github.com/Bekyilma/Multi-Stakeholder_Recommendation)